 In this paper we give a short overview of the theoretical background of the SFG-Tracing methodology.
-For the relationship with existing formal verification methods and an overview of the inclusion of the methodology in a CAD environment, we refer to [4].
+For a more elaborate explanation of the methodology and the relationship with existing formal verification methods we refer to [5].
+The step-by-step application of the methodology has been described by means of the full verification of the switch level implementation with respect to the high level specifications of a small design example (BCD-recognizer) as has been published in [6].